Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Don’t forget to bring a wide-angle lens — this route is packed with epic scenery.

-Safety Tips for Walking The Old Man of
+Safety Tips for YOUR Old Man of Coniston WALK

-• Check the forecast before setting out: www.mountain-forecast.com or MWIS.
+• Check the forecast before setting out, I use www.mountain-forecast.com or Mountain Weather Information Service.

-• Bring map, compass, and/or GPS — mist can descend quickly, especially on the tops.
+• Download the GPX route above to your phone or on OS Maps App — mist can descend quickly, especially on the tops.

-• Wear sturdy footwear; some paths are steep and rocky.
+• Wear sturdy hiking footwear; some paths are steep and rocky and loose stone

-• Pack layers, food, and plenty of water — there are no facilities on the route itself.
+• Pack layers, food, and plenty of water — it can get cold on the summit tops and there are no facilities on the route itself.

 • Let someone know your planned route and expected return time.